Amregalb2987/my-first-repository/README.md

 Now we're learning how to merge forks!?
 Doing some editing to the remote repository on GitHub!
 Weeeee!!!
-Doing more practice using GitHub yay yay
+Doing even more practice using GitHub!